 Welcome bonus winner: Wells Fargo Active Cash

-The Reflect doesn’t offer a welcome bonus, but Active Cash users can earn a $200 cash bonus after spending $1,000 within three months of account opening.
+The Reflect doesn’t offer a welcome bonus, but Active Cash users can earn a $200 cash rewards bonus after spending $500 within three months of account opening.
 This is a fairly standard welcome offer for a no-annual-fee card.

 Rewards rate winner: Wells Fargo Active Cash

-The Active Cash card offers an unlimited, flat 2 percent cash back on all purchases.
+The Active Cash card offers an unlimited, flat 2 percent cash rewards on purchases.
 There are no rotating or bonus categories to remember or keep up with.
 On the other hand, the Reflect does not offer any type of rewards.
-If you’re looking for cash back, the Wells Fargo Active Cash is the better option.
+If you’re looking for cash rewards, the Wells Fargo Active Cash is the better option.

 Annual fee winner: Tie